-While it is possible to adulterate coffee into an unhealthy concotion (see my post on “How Starbucks Is Making Heart Healthy Coffee Into a Stealth Dessert”) overall coffee is heart-healthy.
+While it is possible to adulterate coffee into an unhealthy concoction (see my post on “How Starbucks Is Making Heart Healthy Coffee Into a Stealth Dessert”) overall coffee is heart-healthy.

 The intro to this paper summarizes information known about coffee and cardiovascular disease (CVD).
 Although early observational studies suggested coffee could increase risks:

 The Brazilian Longitudinal study looked at 4426 residents of Sao Paulo, Brazil who underwent a CAC measurement.
-Information on coffee consumption was obtained from a food frequency questionnairre.
+Information on coffee consumption was obtained from a food frequency questionnaire.

 Scientific Consensus On The Healthiness of Coffee Consumption